rindow/rindow.github.io/_neuralnetworks/index.md

 The trained model trained on your laptop is available on general web hosting.
 You can also benefit from deep learning on popular PHP web hosting services.

 It supports GPU acceleration using OpenCL with rindow_clblas.
-This is an experimental attempt.
-The speed is not very fast yet.
 Only compatible with the Windows version.

 It has the following features.